anthonyharrison/sbom2dot/README.md

 SBOM2DOT generates a dependency graph of the components within an SBOM (Software Bill of Materials).
 The format of the graph file is compatible with the [DOT language](https://graphviz.org/doc/info/lang.html) used by the [GraphViz](https://graphviz.org/) application.
-SBOMS are supported in a number of formats including [SPDX](https://www.spdx.org) and [CycloneDX](https://www.cyclonedx.org).
+SBOMs are supported in a number of formats including [SPDX](https://www.spdx.org) and [CycloneDX](https://www.cyclonedx.org).

 ## Installation